martin-papy/qdrant-loader/docs/improvements/Performance_Improvement_Plan.md

    - Handles state management and error handling

 2. **Document Processing**
-   - Sequential processing of documents
+   - Sequential or batch processing of documents
    - Individual chunking, embedding, and upserting
    - State tracking for each document